tsilva/notebroom/README.md

 ```

 This format makes it easy for LLMs to reference specific cells by type and number (e.g., "In CODE:2, you should add...").

+## Performance Optimizations

+This version is optimized for throughput when working with Claude-3.7-Sonnet:

+- Batched cell processing for parallel execution
+- Improved connection pooling and request handling
+- Intelligent rate limiting for OpenRouter's API constraints
+- Automatic retry with exponential backoff

 ## 📄 License